 Over a long enough period of time, home values typically go up.

 But there is always a certain amount of risk in real estate, of course.

 When your house appreciates you have a bigger asset to borrow against, and you'll generate a higher profit when you sell.

-Property values in Rolling Hills Estates fluctuate for a variety of reasons, so how do you know what you're buying this year won't depreciate the day after you close?
+Property values in Rolling Hills Estates go up and down for many different reasons, so how do you know what you're purchasing right now won't depreciate the day after you close?

-All these play a part.
+All these play a role.